On a generalisation of Cameron's base size conjecture: Eta function bounds

 \begin{proof} If $q\leqs 13$, then again we compute directly using {\sc Magma} exactly as in the proof of Proposition~\ref{prop:eta-sp6}, so we may assume that $q\geqs 17$ for the remainder of the proof.

 Our aim here is to derive a similar bound to the one used in Proposition~\ref{prop:eta-sp6}.
-To do this, we must bound the number of $G_0$-conjugacy classes of prime order elements of each type in $G$, as well as the size of each $G_0$-conjugacy class, and then group them accordingly.
+To do this, we must bound the number of $G_0$-conjugacy classes of prime order elements of each type in $G$, as well as the size of each $G_0$-conjugacy class.
 We record the relevant bounds for each type of prime order element in Table~\ref{t:etao7}, but for the sake of brevity, we only discuss a few cases in detail.
 The cases not discussed are very similar.

 Table~\ref{t:etao7} is organised as follows: The first row records the type of each prime order element in $G_0$.
 For unipotent elements we record the Jordan form on $V$, for odd order semisimple elements we record the centraliser type, and if $x$ is a semisimple involution or a field automorphism, then we use the standard notation from~\cite[Sections 3.5.2 and 3.5.5]{BG}.
 The second row records an upper bound $f(x, q)$ on the number of $G_0$-classes of each type and the third row records a lower bound $g(x, q)$ on the $G_0$-conjugacy class size of each element.